Sulaymaniyah Rehabilitation and Social Reintegration Centre

 The Rehabilitation and Social Reintegration Centre remains under the direct administrative control of EMERGENCY, while most hospitals and First Aid Posts (FAPs) elsewhere in the region have been managed by local authorities since 2005.

 EMERGENCY’s employment policy for local staff gives priority to people with disabilities and members of disadvantaged social groups.
 At the Sulaymaniyah Rehabilitation and Social Reintegration Centre more than half of the 76 local staff are former patients or individuals with disabilities.

 Training is a core component of EMERGENCY’s approach.
 Wherever possible, we work to qualify the next generation of local medical professionals: boosting the capability and autonomy of national healthcare infrastructures.
-As of 31 December 2017, our center in Sulaymaniyah has seen 572 trainees qualify in a variety of medical specializations.
+As of June 2019, our centre in Sulaymaniyah has seen 601 trainees qualify in a variety of medical specialisations.

 In 2017, we began working with the Rehabilitation Centre in Mosul, which was damaged during fighting between Daesh and the Iraqi Army.
 According to data from the center there are 3,000 amputees and disabled people in Mosul in need of prostheses or orthoses.